 Physical and Occupational Therapy will be done in your room today.
-They will help you to sit up for breakfast and you will begin work with the therapist.
+They will help you to sit up for breakfast and you will begin work with the therapist who specializes in upper arm surgeries.
 The therapist will begin focusing on activities of daily living to help you get ready for a smooth transition from the hospital to your home.